Types of Salads Everyone Must Know

 The Body is the main ingredient and can consist of other greens, vegetables, another salad made from cooked ingredients such as chicken.

 The Garnish is added to the salad for color, texture, and flavor.
 A good example is grilled chicken on a Caesar salad.
 It can also be simple with chopped herbs.
 It can be warm or cold as well.
-There are many options to use, but always use a garnish that compliments the flavor of the salad.
+There are many options to use, but always use a garnish that compliments the flavor of the type salads you are making.

 The Dressing, while sounding simple, should always compliment the salad rather than masking it.
 A composed salad is often served with the dressing on the side or by having it ladled over the top before serving.
 You may also dress the individual ingredients before composing the salad.

 Preparing a Basic Composed Salad